Dragan Sakan: Awards

 He was pronounced Creative Person of the Year at JFTK (Yugoslav Festival of Commercial Communication) in Portorož (1985), Creative Director at the Agency Borba gaining the largest number of awards at JFTK in Portorož (1985), Propagandist of the Year at JFTK (1986).
 He was a creative director of the New Europe Agency of the Year in Portorož (1998).
 Sakan was pronounced the Ambassador of Serbian creativity in 2008.
 He was also granted by the Psychologists Association of Serbia getting the award "Ziza Vasic" for popularization of psychology (1986).
 He also received Lifetime Achievement Award by UEPS (Serbian Association of Commercial Communication) in Belgrade (2000) and Freedom Award assigned by International Peace Centre Sarajevo (2008).

 Life and business philosophy of Dragan Sakan was based on the following principles: "Idea is the strongest currency", "Nothing is created unless it was dreamt first" and "One sees clearly only with the heart".

 The last award won by New Moment New Ideas Company was Titanium Lion at the Cannes Lions Festival 2013.
-It serves as a testimony that this bighearted visionary of ideas continues to sprinkle with gold dust those who love and follow his vision.